digitalcrust/digitalcrust-website/content/DigitalCrust.md

 ## [[Approach]]

-DigitalCrust seeks to establish community integration through concrete, code-level collaboration.
-These lightweight collaborative practices are established in the open-source software community and have proved productive for distributed computational work.
+DigitalCrust seeks to increas community integration by increasing code-level collaboration among organizations.
+This approach prioritizes lightweight, flexible collaboration around technical goals and has become central to the open-source software community and distributed computational work.
-This approach will be developed at virtual meetings, workshops, and training events.
+This approach will be developed at virtual meetings, workshops, and training events, in coordination with an [[Ecosystem|ecosystem]] of related efforts.
-We will also seek to coordinate contributions with other geoscience informatics and software efforts in our community [[Ecosystem]].

 </div>